mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 ## What I could have done?

-There are many roads that I could have taken, but I will go through the one I've chosen to improve the experience.
-Remember that it's not a perfect thing and that it still can be improved.
+There are many roads to improve and grow, but I will go through the one I've chosen to make the experience at least a bit better.
+Remember that it's not a perfect solution but the one I chose.

-Let's start with answering the consumer questions and try to improve the API using the information they provide.
+Let's answer the consumer questions and try to see how the API has moved according to them.

 ### What does the `size` refer to?
 The square?
 The line?
 The whole thing?